amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 ![Image of the Global University Sandbox](../assets/global-univ-sandbox.jpg)

+Please see the [sandbox instructions](./sandbox-instructions.html) for login information and guidance on creating an API token.

 ### Other Resources
 There are general descriptions and resources [available here](../resources/resources.html).
 The examples in those pages use Python.